Quick Answer

 Q: Painful vaccine deni chahiye ya painless?

-A: Both work!
-Choose based on: cost (painful is cheaper), side effect tolerance, past reactions.
-If baby had severe reaction to painful, switch to painless.
-If cost is concern, painful from government is fine.
+A: Both protect your baby.
+For the primary series the IAP leans toward whole-cell DTwP (painful) because its protection tends to last longer, and it’s free at government hospitals.
+Choose based on: cost (painful is cheaper), side effect tolerance, and past reactions.
+If baby had a severe reaction to painful, switch to painless.
 Discuss with your pediatrician.
-Most important thing is completing all doses on schedule - either vaccine protects your baby.
+The most important thing is completing all doses on schedule.

 Q: Vaccine ke baad raat ko bachcha nahi sota.
 Normal hai?